Welcome to today's edition of the Rush 24-7 podcast.

 This is things I started asking myself this morning.

-So as I was, I was, folks, the hypocrisy and my memory of the way previous wars have been covered.
+As I was, I was, folks, the hypocrisy and my memory of the way previous wars have been covered.

-They just sucked me right in there.
+They just suck me right in there.

-Rudy Giuliani on TV says it's going to have to be.
+Rudy Giuliani on TV says, it's going to have to be.

 Ours.